BROADSoftware/HADeploy/docsite/docs/plugins_reference/hive/hive_databases.md

 Name | req? |	Description
 --- | --- |  ---
 name |yes|The name of the HIVE database. properties |no | A map of properties.
 Equivalent to WITH DBPROPERTIES Hive DDL clause location   |no | Equivalent to LOCATION Hive DDL clause owner      |no | The owner of the database.
 May be a user account or a group. owner_type |no | USER or ROLE.
 Specify what represent the owner attribute comment    |no | Equivalent to the COMMENT Hive DDL close no_remove|no|Boolean: Prevent this database to be removed when HADeploy will be used in REMOVE mode.<br>Default: `no` ranger_policy|no|Definition of Apache Ranger policy bound to this database.<br>Parameters are same as [hive_ranger_policies](../ranger/hive_ranger_policies) except than `databases`, `tables` and `columns` should not be defined.
 The policy will apply on all columns of all tables of this database.<br>The policy name can be explicitly defined.
-Otherwise, a name will be generated as "`_<database>_`".<br>See example below for more information
+Otherwise, a name will be generated as "`_<database>_`".<br>See example below for more information when|no|Boolean.
+Allow [conditional deployment](../../more/conditional_deployment) of this item.<br>Default `True`

 ### Example: